allpix-squared/allpix-squared/doc/usermanual/03_getting_started/07_extending_simulation_chain.md

 active sensor volume based on the depletion voltage of the sensor and the applied bias voltage.
 The sensor is always depleted from the implant side.
-The direction of the electric field depends on the sign of the bias voltage as described in the module description.
+The direction of the electric field depends on the sign of the bias voltage as described in the [module documentation](../07_modules/electricfieldreader.md).

 ```ini
 # Add an electric field